Test-Time Degradation Adaptation for Open-Set Image Restoration: The Proposed Method

-In the third stage, the perceptually rich contents are already prepared in the image, the diffusion model only required to recover the imperceptible details.
-In other words, the generated images are very close to the natural images, and thus the additional image priors could be introduced to regulate the final output.
-In consideration of generality, we only introduce the total variation loss into this stage, \ie, $\mathcal{G} = \gamma_5 * TVLoss(\hat{x}^g_0)$, where $\gamma_5$ is the loss weight.
-Note that although the third stage mainly affects the imperceptible details, the pixel values still fluctuate, and thus the guidances in the second stage is still used for a better numerical fidelity to the $y$.
+In the third stage where $t \sim 0$, the perceptually rich contents are already presented in $\hat{x}^g_0$.
+AIR is only required to recover the imperceptible details.
+In other words, $\hat{x}^g_0$ is very close to the natural image, and thus some extra image priors could be introduced to regulate the final output.
+In consideration of generality, we only introduce a total variation loss, \textit{i.e.}, $\mathcal{G} = \gamma_5 * TVLoss(\hat{x}^g_0)$, where $\gamma_5$ is the loss weight.
+Note that although the third stage mainly affects the imperceptible details, the pixel values still fluctuate and thus the guidance loss in the second stage is used for a better numerical fidelity.